-Medium green leaves to 3 in. long and wide are rounded, tapering to a slender point; they flutter in the slightest breeze.
+Medium green leaves to 3 inches long and wide are rounded, tapering to a slender point; they flutter in the slightest breeze.
 Tree has an airy look and casts moderate shade, making it a good choice for lawns and terraces.
-Blooms in summer; flowers are yellowish green, stringlike catkins 24 in. long.
+Blooms in summer; flowers are yellowish green, stringlike catkins 24 inches long.
 The seed capsules that follow open by October, revealing the white, waxy seeds.

 Chinese tallow tolerates almost any soil.
 Seedlings can easily grow 5 feet tall the first year.
 Unfortunately, almost every seed produced germinates somewhere; the tree has spread so prolifically in Florida and along the South Atlantic coast that in those areas it is considered a noxious weed.
 Formerly known as Sapium sebiferum.